Halldor-Hrafn/dungeons_and_linux/README.md

 - rust (preferably the latest LTS)

+# Current things that need to be fixed

+in src/character/npc.rs

+- fixe the randomize_traits function to select 3 unique values instead of the same one more than once

 # Installation

 Here is a simple guide on how you can clone this app for yourself in x steps